nuxt/content/docs/content/en/displaying.md

 Depending on what you're using to design your app, you may need to write some style to properly display the markdown.

-`<nuxt-content>` component will automatically add a `.nuxt-content` class, you can use it to customize your styles:
+`<nuxt-content>` component will automatically add a `.nuxt-content` class.
+You can use it to customize your styles:

 ```css
 .nuxt-content h1 {